HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/deprecated_features.md

 ## Deprecated Dependent Products

-These are the list of Dependent Products that are already Out of Support.
+These are the lists of Dependent Products that are already Out of Support.

 ### Linux OS family